testflows/TestFlows-WebSite/source/_posts/blog/what-do-condition-proposition-predicate-property-and-invariant-really-mean.md

 \end{bmatrix}
 {%endkatex%}

-<br>Easy!
-And this is universal and applies to any system whatsoever and therefore to any program that you will ever test.
-Programs will have states, those states will be made up of variables and those variables will have some values and each state will be defined by a specific combination of values assigned to the state variables.
+<br>This principle is universal—it applies to any system and, therefore, to every program you will ever test.
+Programs have states, and these states are composed of variables that hold specific values.
+In essence, each state is defined by the unique combination of values assigned to its variables.

 ## What's a sequence of states?

-Knowing exactly what a **state** is can now help us clearly understand what a **sequence of states** is.
-Actually, it is what it sounds like, just a sequence of states.
+Knowing exactly what a **state** is helps us clearly understand what a **sequence of states** is—essentially, it's just a series of states.

-For example, one solution the *Die Hard water jug problem* is the following sequence:
+For example, one solution to the *Die Hard water jug problem* is the following sequence:

 {%katex%}
 \begin{bmatrix} \text{small} = 0 \\ \text{big} = 0 \end{bmatrix}